retroryan/SparkAtScale/README.md

-# Spark at Scale - simulates a stream of movie ratings.
+# Spark at Scale

+This demo simulates a stream of movie ratings.
 Data flows from akka -> kafka -> spark streaming -> cassandra

 ## Kafka Setup